 To celebrate the coming of summer, we're offering 50% discount on all 3 courses!
 Enter discount code SUMMER50 at the checkout.
-This discount expires on August 10th.

 This course is ideal for anyone who wants to develop a solid foundation in data science before going on to learn the basics of R. It is taught in two parts and incorporates the course Introduction to Data Science for Social Scientists, and a further course specializing in R. This two stage approach provides a comprehensive overview, teaching you theory and practical skills that can be applied to your research straight away.